-Sidney, Three Forks, Glasgow: These cities aren’t just some of the best places to live in Montana.
+Sidney, Glasgow, Three Forks: These cities aren’t just some of the best places to live in Montana.
 They are also home to some of the richest people in the Treasure State.

 If you’re thinking of moving to one of these towns, you’ll probably need to start saving.
 The richest places in Montana share common characteristics such as having a genius level populous, sky high home prices, and a Pleasantville level of married couples.